-At the very least, you need the phone line going into your router, and your router going to your PC.
+At the very least, you need the phone line going into your router and your router going to your PC.
 If you use a dongle, try a different USB port.

 4. Are you wireless?

-If so, plug a laptop directly into the router using a cable.
+If so, plug your laptop directly into the router using a cable.
 Can you get internet?
 Assuming you can, it's your wireless settings that you need to look at.
 If not, it's the router or the line.

 5. What is your IP address?

-This will return a bunch of text and numbers, so look for an entry that says 'IP address'.
+This will return a bunch of text and numbers, so look for an entry that says "IP address".
 A valid home IP address will probably start with 192.168.x.x.
-If it starts with 169.x.x.x then there is a problem with your router.
+If it starts with 169.x.x.x, then there's a problem with your router.

 6. Test the microfilter

 Pull one out, then the other, and replace one by one to see if the cables themselves are at fault.
-If this doesn't help, then your network is okay and it's probably the line.
+If this doesn't help, your network is OK and it's probably the line.

-7. Test the BT line
+7. Test the line

 That may seem long-winded, but the reason there are so many little steps is that the providers will charge you if they send someone out and it's your fault.
-It's very tempting to phone BT and demand that an engineer turn up immediately, but if you want someone to come the next day it costs £130.
-If it turns out the line is okay and it’s your equipment, you still have to pay.
+It's very tempting to phone your provider whenever you have a problem and demand that an engineer visit you immediately, but this can cost you money.

 Plug your microfilter into this and connect your broadband modem/router.
 If this instantly fixes your problems, you know that the issue relates to your internal wiring or microfilters.

 If your microfilter works when connected to the master socket, but not when the faceplate is on, simply remove the faceplate and plug your microfilter into the test socket.
-Then plug the faceplates connector into the microfilter output.
+Then plug the faceplate's connector into the microfilter output.

 Finally, connect your broadband cable to the filter.
-It’s not pretty but it may do the trick, and keep you connected until an engineer comes out.
+It’s not pretty but it may do the trick and keep you connected until an engineer comes out.

-Incorrectly placed or faulty microfilters cause the majority of broadband errors.
-If you use a splitter to connect two phones to the same socket, make sure you plug the microfilter into the wall socket first, and then connect the splitter to the microfilter.
+Incorrectly placed or faulty microfilters cause a lot of broadband errors.
+If you use a splitter to connect two phones to the same socket, make sure you plug the microfilter into the wall socket first and then connect the splitter to the microfilter.

 You can hear noise on the line

-Should this be the case, BT can check the line and identify what and where the problem is (e.g. inside your house or at your local exchange).
+Should this be the case, your provider can check the line and identify what and where the problem is (e.g. inside your house or at your local exchange).

 Still have problems with line noise?